Blog

 Most catalogues are full of items not sold in years, blocked-but-not-archived records, and price lists no one maintains.
 Migrating them costs testing time and clutters the new environment for everyone.

-Why it matters: a lean master data set makes every search, every lookup and every user faster from day one — and a smaller dataset is quicker to migrate and test.
+A lean master data set makes every search, every lookup and every user faster from day one.
+A smaller dataset is also quicker to migrate and test.

 Open-entry accuracy and who owns the cleanup